-A cinematographic review at the Civic Archaeological Museum – Bologna Museums Institutions: a series of feature length screenings that, in one way or another refer to ‘Italy’ as a sort of meaning within a psycho-geographical frame.
+A cinematographic exhibition at the Civic Archaeological Museum – Bologna Museums Institutions: a series of feature-length screenings that, in one way or another refer to ‘Italy’ as a sort of meaning within a psycho-geographical frame.

-The films selected present and critique the mythologies in which Italy is manifested.
-Not the Italy to be hurriedly united in Viva L’Italia by Roberto Rossellini (1961), but the Italy at the end of the 60s and the beginning of the 70s of Bertolucci, Pasolini and others, when the events in Paris in 1968 were still resonating.
+The films selected present and critique the particular legends in which ‘Italy’ is manifested, not the Italy of Viva L’Italia by Roberto Rossellini (1961), but the Italy at the end of the 60s and the beginning of the 70s of Bertolucci, Pasolini and others, when the events in Paris in 1968 were still resonating.

 Opening times and dates: